Variables Management

 App user variables

-Store app users’ static information associated with smart devices to optimize the services of agents in home scenarios.
+Store an app user's static information tied to their smart devices, to improve the agent's service in home scenarios.

 -